saeedghsh/arrangement/README.md

 This repository provides a python package for decomposition of a 2D plane over a set of curves.
 Currently straight lines and circles are the supported classes of curves.

-IMPORTANT: This project is currently under development, please note that efficiency and optimallity have not been the objective of the implementation.
-As a consequence, the code at your disposal is not in its best shape.
-The objective of this implementation has been to show the concept and prototyping it.

 Dependencies and Download
 -------------------------
 - Dependencies